Amalthea

 In a later legend, Heracles or Hercules, the son of Zeus, owned the Horn of Amalthea.
 Heracles fought the river-god Achelous in single combat for the heart of Deianira, who later became his wife.

+During the fight, Heracles broke off the horn of Achelous, who gave up the contest for Deianira.
 The hero gave the defeated Achelous his horn back and, as an apology, the Horn of Plenty, i.e. the Horn of Amalthea

-The aegis, the shield made from the skin of Amalthea
+Aegis, the shield made from the skin of Amalthea

-shield made from the skin of Amalthea When Zeus grew up and sought to overthrow his father Cronus, this was not a bloodless affair.
+When Zeus grew up and sought to overthrow his father Cronus, this was not a bloodless affair.
 He had to face the Titans, who ruled the universe under Cronus.
 Legend has it that the Titanomachy, the War of the Titans, ended in the dethronement of Cronus and the victory of Zeus and his siblings, the gods of Olympus.

 In that fight Zeus needed a suitable shield (or armour, according to others), which would be invulnerable and terrifying to look upon.
 Hephaestus made this shield from the skin of Amalthea, which could not be pierced by arrows, and placed on it the head of the Gorgon or Medusa, which turned all those who looked on it to stone.